• Home

 Greetings to all middle school speech and debate clubs and schools!

-California Middle School Forensics is proud to announce the 15th annual California State Championship.
-This tournament is meant to encourage a healthy competition at the state level and provide an opportunity to sharpen competitive speeches before the national tournament.
+California Middle School Forensics is proud to announce the 16th annual California State Championship.
+This tournament is meant to encourage healthy competition at the state level and provide an opportunity to sharpen competitive speeches before the national tournament.

 The schedule may need to be extended, depending on interest in events.
 For example, in previous years, additional elimination rounds for Impromptu and SPAR have been needed to accommodate the number of entries.
 We will try to notify teams of any schedule changes as soon as possible.